MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-connect-VMM-to-Operations-Manager.md

     2. In the **Administration** pane, under **Device Management**, click **Agent Managed**.
 Verify that the expected hosts are listed.

-    3. Double\-click a host in the list, click the **Security** tab, and then ensure that **Allow this agent to act as a proxy and discover managed objects on other computers** has been selected.
+    3. Double-click a host in the list, click the **Security** tab, and then ensure that **Allow this agent to act as a proxy and discover managed objects on other computers** has been selected.
 Repeat this step for each of the hosts.

 6. In Operations Manager, import the necessary management packs, as described in [How to Import an Operations Manager Management Pack](http://technet.microsoft.com/library/hh212691.aspx).
 You can find management packs, sometimes called “monitoring packs,” by searching the [Microsoft Download Center](http://www.microsoft.com/downloads/default.aspx).
 The necessary management packs are as follows: